SnellerInc/sneller/README.md

 ```

 #### Create table definition and sync data
+_Note that table definition here does not require a schema to be defined.
+It is simply a path to the source json data on s3_

 ```console
 $ # create table definition file (with wildcard pattern for input data)
 $ cat << EOF > definition.json